pcn/carbon/Why_Caching.md

    use as a cache it'll just write to disk and minimize its processing and memory needs (that is, it'll queue until all metrics are flushed to disk, but never provide and support a query interface).
    The goal of the writer is to get to stable storage ASAP.
+In addition, the writer should be able to delete metrics.

 2) Queries for metrics need to be provided from a carbon-reader service.
 This will connect to any configured backend and read data